lusj3822/Chess/README.md

 # Chess

-A web-based chess game built using React, TypeScript, Chess.js for move generation/validation, and Chess-API as the chess engine.
+A web-based chess game built using React, TypeScript, Socket.IO, Chess.js and Chess-API.

 Follow these steps to set up and run the application: